-Peripheral arterial disease (PAD) is a condition in which arteries in the legs, and less often elsewhere is blocked by plaque.
+Peripheral arterial disease (PAD) is a condition in which arteries in the legs and less often elsewhere, is blocked by plaque.
 Due to a blockage in major arteries the circulation is impaired and leads to a variety of symptoms.
 Most, however, remain symptom free.
 When symptoms do occur, they include cramping pain or discomfort in the calf, thigh or buttocks when walking.
 Symptoms often cease very quickly when the patient stops walking.
-If the blockage affects several main stream arteries or multiple levels of the arterial tree then patient’s feet and/or toes hurt continuously and the pain gets worse when the patient is lying down.
-Also, gangrene or non-healing ulcers occur in cases of advanced arterial disease.
+If the blockage affects several main stream arteries or multiple levels of the arterial tree then a patient’s feet and/or toes hurt continuously and the pain gets worse when the patient is lying down.
+Gangrene or non-healing ulcers can occur in cases of advanced arterial disease.

 Why is PAD treated and who is affected most often?

-Due to the lack of blood supply and therefore lack of oxygen the tissue below the blockage is threatened.
-In case the foot or leg is affected, the patient might loose his/her limb if the blockage is not repaired adequately or in time.
-Diabetes is associated with PAD most often and also diabetes is the most common cause of lower limb amputation.
+Due to the lack of blood supply and therefore lack of oxygen, the tissue below the blockage is threatened.
+Where the foot or leg is affected the patient might loose his/her limb if the blockage is not repaired adequately or in time.
+Most often diabetes is associated with PAD.
+It is also the most common cause of lower limb amputation.
 Patients most likely to suffer from PAD are diabetics and cigarettes smokers.

 How can PAD be diagnosed?

-Every patient will be thoroughly assessed by a consultant and most of the time further laboratory test will be required.
-A blood test, blood pressure measurement on upper and lower limbs will be taken and either an ultrasound scan and/or CT scan will be performed.
-In case where an intervention is planned an angiogram (dye test) will be performed by vascular surgeon (Fig. 4).
-All necessary information about the results of above mentioned test will be thoroughly discussed with patient.
-The patient’s family doctor will be also informed with a letter about treatment options.
+Every patient will be thoroughly assessed by a consultant and most of the time further testing will be required.
+A blood test and blood pressure measurement on both upper and lower limbs will be taken and either an ultrasound scan and/or CT scan will be performed.
+In cases where an intervention is planned an angiogram (dye test) will be performed by the vascular surgeon.
+All necessary information about the results of the tests will be thoroughly discussed with patient.
+The patient’s family doctor will be also informed with a letter regarding treatment options.